Artsimovich (crater)

 Artsimovich is a small lunar impact crater located in the western Mare Imbrium of the Earth's Moon.
 This is a circular crater forming a cup-shaped excavation in the surface of the lunar mare.
-It was named after Soviet physicist Lev A. Artsimovich in 1973.
+It was named after Soviet physicist Lev A. Artsimovich (1909–1973) in 1973.
 This crater was identified as Diophantus A before being named by the International Astronomical Union.

 To the east is the crater Diophantus and to the northeast lies Delisle.
 Less than 20 kilometers to the north-northeast is the tiny Fedorov.
 Due south is the wrinkle ridge Dorsum Arduino.
+There are a pair of lunar domes to the southwest of Artsimovich, both with diameters over 20 km and heights of around 100 m.